User Guide 101 for Tool/Service Consumers

 Consume a tool/service

 Set up your EFPF account: Setting up an account is the same for all types of users, so you can find the instructions here.

-Get an access token via the EFPF Security Portal API: Following the documentation on getting an access token, you need to first get a token that you later will use to access the Service Registry.
+Get an access token via the EFPF Security Portal API: You need to first get a token from the EFS Keycloak that you later will use to access the Service Registry (Latest example: EFPF API Security Gateway User Guide).
 While invoking Service Registry’s API, you would need to pass the access token using ‘Authorization’ header as explained in the documentation.

 Retrieve the needed information from the Service Registry: Use the Service Registry API to search for the existing services you want to use and retrieve the needed data.
 The URL of the Service Registry can be found here.
 (Details: Service Registry Overview, Service Registry User Guide)

 Data Transformation needed?: If you expect data adhering to a different data model than what the tool/service provides, you can make use of Data Spine (DS) NiFi to create an integration flow (i.e., a workflow/dataflow) that uses the built-in data model transformation tools (e.g., Jolt, XSLT, ExecuteScript, etc.).
 NiFi provides an intuitive drag-and-drop GUI to create integration flows easily.
 Follow these steps in the User Guide 101 for Composite Application Developer).

 Consume the Tool/Service: Now, you can consume the service directly by calling the Service Provider’s API endpoint or by the API endpoint at which the transformed data is available, depending upon the previous step.
 The information you got from the Service Registry should be enough to allow you to consume the service, since it provides the technical metadata such as the API specification.

 - Data Spine User Guide: This guide enlists the activities that the service consumers need to do in order to consume the services provided through the Data Spine with the help of examples.